Fall 2015 Enrollment

 Marine Science Scholars Program

-The Marine Science Scholars Program (MSSP) is a unique, 2-year program offered to a select group of incoming freshman.
-Invited students join a competitive, academic community designed to engage students with the sciences and prepare them for fruitful careers.
-Participants are given incredible benefits like working with faculty and marine scientists from the Shannon Pointe Marine Center, as well as internship and research opportunities.
+The Marine Science Scholars Program (MSSP) is a unique, 2-year program offered to a select group of incoming freshmen.
+Invited students join a competitive, academic community that is designed to engage them with the sciences and prepare them for fruitful careers.
+Participants are given incredible benefits like exclusive internship opportunities, research experiences, and working with faculty and marine scientists from the Shannon Pointe Marine Center.

 The Honors Program is perfect for self-motivated individuals that are passionate about pushing themselves and love to overcome challenges.
 Participants have the benefit of learning from award-winning faculty in small, discussion-based courses.
 The Honors curriculum puts a heavy emphasis on reading, writing, and critical thinking.
 And upon completion of the program, each student will have had enough practice with these skills to be masters.
 The Honors program is made up of the following components: